 Asking for a raise in your current job can help you avoid the hurdles of switching jobs and allow you to stay put, but at a higher salary.

-There may also be opportunities for internal promotions which can lead to a significant pay increase.
-Some companies may prefer to promote internally - a University of Pennsylvania study found that workers promoted into jobs had significantly better performance than workers hired into similar jobs for the first two years.
+There may also be opportunities for internal promotions that can lead to a significant pay increase.
+Some companies may prefer to promote internally — a University of Pennsylvania study found that workers promoted into jobs had significantly better performance than workers hired into similar jobs for the first two years.

 While asking for a raise can seem scary, it can be an important step for you to take in order to avoid wage stagnation.
 It’s also important to be clear about what you’re asking for and make sure it’s realistic within your market.